pytoolz/toolz/doc/source/streaming-analytics.rst

 The challenge to using ``reduceby`` often lies in the construction of a suitable binary operator.
-Here is the solution for our accounts example:
+Here is the solution for our accounts example that adds up the balances for each group:

 .. code::

-   >>> binop = lambda acc, (id, name, bal, gend): acc + bal
+   >>> binop = lambda total, (id, name, bal, gend): total + bal
    >>> initial_value = 0

    >>> reduceby(get(3), binop, accounts, initial_value)
    {'F': 400, 'M': 400}

-This construction supports ``accounts`` datasets that could be much larger than available memory.
-Only the reduced result must be able to fit comfortably in memory and this is rarely an issue, even for very large computations.
+This construction supports datasets that are much larger than available memory.
+Only the output must be able to fit comfortably in memory and this is rarely an issue, even for very large split-apply-combine computations.

 Semi-Streaming ``join``